 #2.
 Push Reminders

 Push reminders help you get notifications even when the app is closed.
 This saves you from missing any task possible.
-While Wunderlist provides its users with this option, both Keep and Evernote lack on this front.
+While Microsoft OneNote and Evernote provide their users with this option across all supported platforms, Google Keep offers push reminders on Android and web platforms.

 #4.
 Geotagging

-With geotagging, you can tag your photos, videos and notes according to the location.
-This makes it easier to organise them.
-This feature is available on both Keep and Evernote but can’t be found in Wunderlist.
+With geotagging, you can tag your photos, videos, and notes according to the location.
+This makes it easier to organize them.
+This feature is available on all Keep, Evernote, and OneNote.

 #6.
 Search